It's not just illnesses you need to protect yourself from in winter.

 - Make sure your family take their medicines and attend scheduled medical appointments.
 Dial '111' if you have non-urgent health concerns.

 Further information from

 Keeping well when cleaning up after a flood

 - Wear rubber boots, gloves and masks to clean up.
 Wash clothes used for cleaning on a separate cycle from your other clothes.

-- Clean all hard surfaces (e.g. walls, floors) with hot water and detergent.
-Wash soft items (eg clothing, bedding and children's toys) on a 60°C cycle with detergent.
+- Wash clothes used for cleaning separately from your other clothes.
+Wash soft items (such as clothing, bedding and children's toys) on a 60°C cycle with detergent.

 - Place rubbish in hard bins or in rubbish bags.
 Dispose of dead rodents and pests in a plastic bag, wearing rubber gloves.

-Read more practical advice for protecing and cleaning up your home
+Read more practical advice for protecting and cleaning up your home.

 The Met Office is not responsible for the content of external Internet sites